 From technology and exports, to apprenticeships and investment, the UK’s Aerospace, Defence, Security and Space sectors are vital to the UK’s growth.

-The UK Aerospace sector is the largest in Europe and the second globally to the USA, generating well-paid jobs, high-tech exports and sustainable growth across the country.
-The UK has a long standing aerospace heritage – from inventing the turbojet, to helping to design, develop and manufacture the world’s first supersonic commercial airliner.
-With £31.8bn in revenue and around 120,000 direct employees, the UK has continued to be at the very heart of cutting edge aerospace design and innovation.
+UK Aerospace is a world-leading sector, generating well-paid jobs, high-tech exports and sustainable growth across the country.
+The UK has a long-standing aerospace heritage – from inventing the turbojet, to helping to design, develop and manufacture the world’s first supersonic commercial airliner, to today manufacturing wings and engines of the world’s largest passenger aeroplane.
+With £35bn in revenue and around 123,000 direct employees, the UK continues to be at the very heart of cutting-edge aerospace design and innovation.

-In 2017, the UK continues to build on its impressive heritage, with strengths in a wide range of areas such as the design and manufacture of large aircraft wings; aircraft engines; helicopters and advanced systems including landing gear, fuel, mechanical, avionics and electrical power.
+In 2017, the UK built on its impressive heritage, with strengths in a wide range of areas such as the design and manufacture of large aircraft wings; aircraft engines; helicopters and advanced systems including landing gear, fuel, mechanical, avionics and electrical power.
 In addition, UK aerospace businesses are growing in new areas of technology, such as enhanced connectivity for passengers and additive layer manufacturing.

-The global economy increasingly depends upon Space infrastructure and hardware, such as satellites and advance infrastructure.
+The global economy increasingly depends upon Space infrastructure and hardware, such as satellites and advanced infrastructure.
 The UK is the leading exporter of satellite-based tools to the developing world.
-The UK Space sector currently commands 7.3% of the world market in Space products and services.
-The sector is experiencing significant growth and the UK market is expected to grow from its current level to £40bn by 2030.
+The UK Space sector has grown in size by 71% since 2012 and aims to have a 10% global share of the space market by 2030.